Indoor Shrimp Farming business plan for starting your own business

-Just like cannabis business plan, even if you ware starting a small scale indoor shrimp farming, you need to have a proper marketing strategy to make the business successful.
+Just like cannabis business plan, even if you ware starting a small scale indoor shrimp farming business plan, you need to have a proper marketing strategy to make the business successful.
 Many indoor shrimp farming systems fail due to the lack of a proper sales and marketing strategy.
 Before we start to build indoor shrimp farm, it is important to formulate a sales strategy.

-If you are going to start indoor shrimp farming at home, here is the competitive analysis and sales strategy that you can use.
+If you are going to start indoor shrimp farming business plan at home, here is the competitive analysis and sales strategy that you can use.

 6.1 Competitive Analysis

 - There is not even a single business in the area that provides fresh shrimp and other seafood.

 - There is a lot of demand for indoor freshwater shrimp farming in the area.

 - People are ready to buy the products of a shrimp farm at whatever price we might charge for it.